Science, Health, Engineering Policy and Diplomacy; Sustainable Development for the Americas

 As in 2017, the Honorary Conference Chairman is Dr. William Colglazier, a former Science and Technology Adviser to the U.S. Secretary of State and Editor-in-Chief of the American Association for Advancement of Science journal Science & Diplomacy.

 Selected abstracts and conference papers/extended abstracts will be published in the conference proceedings to be prepared by the CRC Press.
 Paper formats are given here.
-An extended abstracts/paper is not required for acceptance or presentation at the conference.
+An extended abstract/paper is not required for acceptance or presentation at the conference.